-Grade 1 – Science: Life Cycle of a Butterfly, Plant, and Frog
+Grade 1 – Life Science: Life Cycle of a Butterfly, Plant, and Frog

-Lesson Plan: Life Cycles of Animals and Plants
+Lesson Plan: Life Cycle of a Butterfly, Plant, and Frog

 Duration: 50 minutes